jackLee1987/BAPA-Net/README.md

 # BAPA-Net
 PyTorch implementation of "[BAPA-Net: Cross-Domain Few-Shot Object Detection in Remote Sensing via Background-Aligned Prototype Aggregation]"

 The core code has been published, and the full code will be open source after the paper is accepted.
-Thank you for your attention!
+Thank you for your attention!📦📦📦

 ## The Environments
 The evaluation environments we adopted are recorded in the following section.
 Below are the system requirements and setup instructions for reproducing the evaluation environment.